 Symptoms of IBS

-A 2011 randomized control trial of 122 people indicates that B. bifidum may help lower symptoms of IBS.
+A of 122 people indicates that B. bifidum may help lower symptoms of IBS.
 In it, researchers provided 62 people a placebo and 60 others a tablet containing B. bifidum each day.
 After four weeks, about 47 percent of subjects taking the probiotic reported significant relief from symptoms, while only 11 percent of subjects taking the placebo did.

 More high-quality clinical trials in humans are needed to prove B. bifidum’s role, but these results are promising.